 - "And be ye not conformed to this world, but be ye transformed by the renewing of your mind that ye may prove what is that good, and acceptable, and perfect, will of God."
 (Romans 12:2)

-Because of their religious beliefs, Amish try to separate themselves from "outsiders," in an effort to avoid temptations and sin.
+Because of their religious beliefs, the Amish try to separate themselves from outsiders, in an effort to avoid temptations and sin.
 They choose, instead, to rely on themselves and the other members of their local Amish community.
-Because of this self-reliance, Amish don't draw Social Security or accept other forms of government assistance.
+Because of this self-reliance, the Amish don't draw Social Security or accept other forms of government assistance.
 Their avoidance of violence in all forms means they also don't serve in the military.

-Each Amish congregation is served by a bishop, two ministers, and a deacon -- all male.
+Each Amish congregation is served by a bishop, two ministers, and a deacon—all male.
 There is no central Amish church.
 Worship services are held in community members' homes where walls are designed to be moved aside for large gatherings.
 The Amish feel that traditions bind generations together and provide an anchor to the past, a belief that dictates the way they hold church worship services, baptisms, weddings, and funerals.

-Prior to baptism, Amish teenagers are encouraged to sample life in the outside world, in a period referred to as rumspringa, Pennsylvania Deutsch for "running around."
-They are still bound by the beliefs and rules of their parents, but a certain amount of disregard and experimentation is permitted or overlooked.
-During this time many Amish teenagers use the relaxed rules for a chance at courting and other wholesome fun, but some may dress "English," smoke, talk on cell phones or drive around in automobiles.
+Prior to baptism, Amish teenagers are encouraged to sample life in the outside world, in a period referred to as rumspringa, the Pennsylvania Dutch word for "running around."
+They are still bound by the beliefs and rules set by their community, but a certain amount of disregard and experimentation is permitted or overlooked.
+During this time many Amish teenagers use the relaxed rules for a chance at courting and other wholesome fun, but some may dress "English," smoke, talk on cell phones, or drive around in automobiles.
 Rumspringa ends when the youth requests baptism into the church or chooses to permanently leave Amish society.
 Most choose to remain Amish.

 The bride typically makes a new dress for the wedding, which will then serve as her "good" dress for formal occasions after the wedding.
 Blue is the typical wedding dress color.
-Unlike most of today's elaborate weddings, however, Amish weddings involve no makeup, rings, flowers, caterers or photography.
+Unlike most of today's elaborate weddings, however, Amish weddings involve no makeup, rings, flowers, caterers, or photography.
 Newlyweds typically spend the wedding night in the bride's mother's home so they can get up early the next day to help clean up the home.

-An Amish funeral and burial is typically held three days after death.
+An Amish funeral and burial are typically held three days after death.
 The deceased is usually buried in the local Amish cemetery.
 Graves are hand dug.
 Gravestones are simple, following the Amish belief that no individual is better than another.
 In some Amish communities, the tombstone markers are not even engraved.
 Instead, a map is maintained by the community ministers to identify the occupants of each burial plot.